DirtyHairy/async-mutex/README.md

     const semaphoreWithTimeout = withTimeout(new Semaphore(5), 100, new Error('timeout'));
 ```

-The API of the decorated result is unchanged.
+The API of the decorated mutex or semaphore is unchanged.

 The second argument of `withTimeout` is
 the timout in milliseconds.
 After the timeout is exceeded, the promsie returned by
 `acquire` and `runExclusive` will reject.
 The latter will not run the provided callback in
 case of an timeout.

-The third parameter of `withTimeout` is optional and can be used to
+The third argument of `withTimeout` is optional and can be used to
-take control over the error with which the promise is rejected.
+customize the error with which the promise is rejected.

 # License